 In 2010, BEREC, the Body of European Regulators for Electronic Communications, was founded based on an EU Regulation (EC No. 1211/2009), which was reviewed in 2018.
 This group's duty is to establish greater coordination in national regulatory practices through the uniform implementation –as far as possible – of the European regulatory framework for electronic communications networks and services, in order to promote the development of an internal market.

 As for the work itself, this is done, as in the past, in working groups, in which experts from the NRAs draft reports and position papers and prepare the decisions of the Board of Regulators.
 BEREC's expert working groups cover topics such as issues regarding Net Neutrality, International Roaming, End-User related issues or the implications of recent developments such as Over-The-Top services ("OTT").
-In 2021, all working groups still have a focus on BEREC's responsibilities following the adoption of the European Electronic Communications Code (EECC), according to which BEREC had to develop, among others, 12 guidelines.
+In 2022, the working groups also still have a focus on BEREC's responsibilities following the adoption of the European Electronic Communications Code (EECC), according to which BEREC had to develop, among others, 12 guidelines.

 BEREC is also involved in the procedures according to Articles 32 and 33 of the EECC which require NRAs to notify the European Commission prior to adoption of certain regulatory measures such as market definitions, market analyses and subsequent regulatory orders.
 Here, BEREC responds to the notifications of planned market regulation decisions submitted by the NRAs.
-However, there will still be no powers for the Commission to veto the remedies.
+However, there are no powers for the Commission to veto the remedies.